ibm-cloud-docs/openshift/cluster-create-vpc-gen2.md

 * If you plan to enable both the public and private cloud service endpoints, you must attach a public gateway to each subnet to access default {{site.data.keyword.redhat_openshift_notm}} components such as the web console or OperatorHub.
 Additionally, a public network gateway is required when you want your cluster to access public endpoints, such as a public URL of another app or an {{site.data.keyword.cloud_notm}} service that supports public cloud service endpoints only.
 Make sure to review the [VPC networking basics](/docs/openshift?topic=openshift-plan_vpc_basics) to understand when a public network gateway is required and how you can set up your cluster to limit public access to one or more subnets only.

 * Before you can use KMS encryption, you must create a KMS instance and set up the required service authorization in IAM.
 For more information, see [Managing encryption for the worker nodes in your cluster](/docs/openshift?topic=openshift-encryption).

-* By default, your cluster is provisioned with a VPC security group and a cluster-level security group.
-If you want to attach additional security groups or change which default security groups are applied when you create the cluster, you must [create your VPC cluster in the CLI](/docs/openshift?topic=openshift-cluster-create-vpc-gen2&interface=cli#cluster_vpcg2_cli).

 * Do not delete the subnets that you attach to your cluster during cluster creation or when you add worker nodes in a zone.
 If you delete a VPC subnet that your cluster used, any load balancers that use IP addresses from the subnet might experience issues, and you might be unable to create new load balancers.